 Another important consideration is how taking ownership of a significant asset such as a new home will affect your financial picture in court.
 If you take the title to a new house before the divorce is final, you will have to include it as part of your total assets when dividing marital property.
 By owning a significant separate asset, the court might be inclined to decrease your share of the marital property and award your spouse a larger percentage of the joint assets.

 Evaluate Any Special Circumstances

 As alluded to earlier, your own unique circumstances could affect your post-divorce financial picture.
-For example, if you are at fault in ending the marriage, the court may order you to pay more support, or have your support reduced.
-Even though spousal support is a payment from one spouse to the other to help the recipient spouse maintain a lifestyle as close as possible to the one they had during marriage, the court will factor in to the final order any bad behavior that led to the divorce.
+For example, if you are at fault in ending the marriage, the court may order you to pay more support or have your support reduced.
+Even though spousal support is a payment from one spouse to the other to help the recipient spouse maintain a lifestyle as close as possible to the one they had during the marriage, the court will factor into the final order any bad behavior that led to the divorce.

 Work with an Experienced Virginia Real Estate Agent

 Avoid mistakes in buying a house during a divorce or divorce settlement.
 Consult with a licensed Virginia real estate agent at the Katie Zarpas Group if you are looking for a new home before your divorce is final.
 Their experienced agents can guide you through the process and help make sure your transition into a new home as smooth as possible.